skvortsov-den/playwright-selective-tests-github-actions/README.md

+# Test Monorepo

+This is a test monorepo structure with:
+- Frontend microservices
+- Backend microservices
+- E2E tests

 # Simple and Effective E2E Test Architecture with Playwright and TypeScript

 This repository demonstrates a simple yet effective structure for E2E testing using Playwright and TypeScript.